deepconsc/Weakly-Supervised-Vaihingen/README.md

 layers along with Linear to support Encoder + Classification during pretraining.
 - Pix2Pix training approach with its original discriminator is used.
 We additionally use BCE loss over U^2-Net intermediate layers' outputs as auxiliary loss for Generator.
+- U^2-Net Encoder pretraining as multi-label classifier on tile-level crop labels in weakly supervised manner.

 ### First iteration